articulate/docker-kong-wait/README.md

 # Kong in Docker with Monit

-This is a image based on the official docker image which adds in monit.
+This is a image based on the official docker image which adds a smarter CMD which waits for cassandra to be online before starting kong.

 # Why?

 When you try to run kong in a `docker-compose` setup you will run into issues with cassandra taking too long to start.
-By having monit restart kong automatically we don't have to care about timing, and we will end up with a working kong instance in the end.
+By having the CMD wait for cassandra's port to be available, we avoid this issue.

 # Supported tags and respective `Dockerfile` links